Show Me Love (America)

-"Show Me Love (America)" is a song by English-Irish boy band The Wanted.
+"Show Me Love (America)" is a song by British-Irish boy band the Wanted.
 It was released on 25 October 2013 as the fifth single from their third studio album, Word of Mouth (2013).
 The ballad, their first since 2011's "Warzone", was co-written by band member Nathan Sykes and produced by Fraser T Smith.
 It is the official song of the action film, 47 Ronin.

 Background and promotion

-On 9 September 2013, The Wanted uploaded a "Special Announcement" to their official YouTube page.
-They announced that, due to extra recording, Word of Mouth would not be released until 4 November, but, to make up for it, they announced the release of a brand new single called "Show Me Love (America)" and said it would be on the radio from 8am the following morning.
+On 9 September 2013, the Wanted uploaded a "Special Announcement" to their official YouTube page.
+They announced that, due to extra recording, Word of Mouth would not be released until 4 November, but, to make up for it, they announced the release of a brand new single called "Show Me Love (America)" and said it would be on the radio from 8 am the following morning.
 They also revealed this on Twitter.
 It was later announced that the song would receive its world premiere on Capital FM the following morning.

-On 27 October 2013, The Wanted performed "Show Me Love (America)" on the third live results show of The X Factor.